PatrickMaiyer/Portapack_Wiki/Microphone-Transceiver.md

 * **F:**  This field set the Frequency for the transmission.

 * **FM TXBW:** This field sets the FM Band Width of the transmission under normal conditions from 0-150 kHz.
-(In fact, it is the +/- FM deviation in Khz .
+(In fact, it is the +/- FM deviation in Khz.)

 * **GAIN:** Is set for LNA(IF) and (0-47)